Name: Kath

 The Diagnosis That Changed Everything

 I think it would be fair to say that everyday life comes with a level of uncertainty – and a need for resilience.
-However, on 22nd June 2015 at the age of 53, life changed completely.
-Hearing the “C” word I think is one of life’s biggest fears.
-When it is attached to a cancer no one seems to have heard of, it adds a whole new level of complexity.
-I had been ill for a long time off and on.
-I was relieved to get a diagnosis, but not this…
+However, on 22nd June 2015 at the age of 53 life changed completely.
+Hearing the “C” word I think is one of life’s biggest fears, when it is attached to a cancer no-one seems to have heard of, it adds a whole new level of complexity.
+I had been ill for a long time off and on, I was relieved to get a diagnosis, but not this…

-Looking back over the last ten years, I can honestly say that I am glad to still be here.
-Having cancer still sucks, but that is the norm for me now; and for so many others out there.
-We just get on and live with the reality of it and the challenges it presents us with.
+Looking back over the last ten years, I can honestly say that I am glad to still be here, having cancer still sucks, but that is the norm for me now; and for so many others out there.
+We just get on and live with the reality of it, and the challenges it presents us with.

 A Lack of Long-Term Support

-Unfortunately, for long-term cancer patients who cannot be cured, there does not appear to be a proper support structure in place outside of charities like Neuroendocrine Cancer UK and personal support groups.
+Unfortunately, though for long-term cancer patients who cannot be cured, there does not appear to be a proper support structure in place outside of charities like Neuroendocrine Cancer UK and personal support groups.
 HCPs (Health Care Professionals) deal well with the medical and personal aspects of care, but these seem to be mainly focused on supporting patients through a harrowing set of treatments and getting them well again, which is vital.
 But so is the long-term holistic management of patients who cannot be cured.

 Let’s face it, it’s hard living with a disease that seems to have a mind of its own.
 If you’re lucky, you can go days, weeks, or even months living a seemingly normal life, then BAM, it decides to give you a kick.
 That’s the reality of living with neuroendocrine cancer.
+We also must remember that we are still susceptible to normal everyday illnesses, so it’s a constant puzzle solving exercise.
+It also gets harder the longer we live with it.
+I have found that as I have learnt to cope with and manage my symptoms, they just naturally become part of my everyday life.
+So much so that I start to ignore some, not deliberately, but they just seem to fade into the background.

 Staying Informed and Avoiding Misinformation

 Looking back now, I know I was lucky in the advice I was given when I was diagnosed.
 My Clinical Nurse Specialist (CNS) gave me a leaflet about Neuroendocrine Cancer UK and advised me to only consult them for more information at first.
 Stay away from Dr Google, she advised; a lot of the information is outdated, and more importantly, wrong.
+How right she was.
+But still, it didn’t stop me going down the rabbit hole, but that’s me, as an analyst I couldn’t help myself.
+But the Neuroendocrine Cancer UK team and support groups kept me on track and helped me keep my feet on the ground.
+We didn’t have the Facebook groups back then!

 Developing Coping Strategies